-You are required to plan, teach, and complete a formal summary for three mathematics lessons during your field placement.
-The first lesson may be taught in a small group setting, while the other lesson must include the entire class.
+You are required to plan, teach, and complete a formal summary for two mathematics lessons during your field placement.
+The first lesson may be taught in a small group setting, while the second lesson must include the entire class.
 Try to avoid the overuse of worksheets.
 Integrate the use of mathematics tools (manipulatives, calculators, computers) and representations (concrete, pictorial, symbolic) to provide children with an interactive, conceptually-based mathematics experience.
 The lesson plan summaries are a three-phase process: (1) Design the lesson plan, (2) Teach the lesson in your classroom, and (3) Collect and report evidence of student learning from the lesson in a reflection.
-Submit a short video- clip of your lesson, specifically, the launch, explore and summarize(discussion) phases with a formal observation feedback from a CF, SF, UF or instructor.

-D. Mathematics Curriculum and Assessment Analysis (20%)
+D. Mathematics Curriculum & Pedagogy Assessments (20%)

-The Mathematics Curriculum and Assessment Analysis will consist primarily of practiced based skills that focus on mathematics content in the elementary grades, such as creating an open-ended assessment, error analysis, analyzing cognitive demand of a task, evaluating instructional materials, and determining how to assess student understanding of mathematical concepts.
-Throughout the semester, brief content-specific assessment will assist you in reviewing important mathematics appropriate for the elementary grades.
+The Mathematics Curriculum and Pedagogy Assessments will consist primarily of practiced based skills that focus on mathematics content in the elementary grades, such as creating an open-ended assessment, error analysis, analyzing cognitive demand of a task, evaluating instructional materials, and determining how to assess student understanding of mathematical concepts.
+Throughout the semester, brief content-specific assessments will assist you in reviewing important mathematics appropriate for the elementary grades.